 Check to see that the transition drive chain is in proper alignment and has proper tension.
 Misalignment of these sprockets will cause premature wear of the sprockets and chain.
 Chain tension is maintained with the tensioner that is bolted to the left side of the transition.
-Tensioner adjustment can be found on the next page.
+Tensioner adjustment can be found in the following paragraph.